What Is The Average Home Size In The UK, Compared By Property Type

 • You need to assess your actual household space needs according to your family’s daily activities.

-• Your budget should include all expenses which consist of both the purchase cost and ongoing maintenance and utility payments.
+• Your budget should include all expenses, which consist of both the purchase cost and ongoing maintenance and utility payments.

 • You need to examine the layout and room sizes to determine whether they meet your intended use of the space.